 Outdoor musical instruments provide the perfect opportunity to enjoy music-making in unexpected surroundings.

 Pocket music parks or mini music stations are a relatively low-cost, easy way to revitalize areas that have been otherwise forgotten and turned into spaces with real potential for interactive and creative experiences.
-Percussion Play has worked with many groups and organizations with visions of revitalizing their neighborhood, downtown areas, or unloved spaces and creating dynamic, vibrant destinations.
+Percussion Play has worked with many groups and organizations with visions on how they wish to revitalize their neighborhood, downtown areas, or unloved spaces and create dynamic, vibrant destinations.

-The outcomes have been unique and inviting spaces that contribute to the neighborhood's character and offer something enticing that gets people talking and engaged—fulfilling the dream of a one-stop destination for art, music, wellness, and fun, or even an opportunity to celebrate the cultural heritage of an area.
+The outcomes have been unique and inviting spaces that contribute to the character of the neighborhood and offer something enticing that gets people talking and engaged.
+They fulfill the dream of a one-stop destination for art, music, wellness, and fun or even an opportunity to celebrate an area's cultural heritage.

-Many people do not have access to musical instruments on a regular basis, so it’s an exciting possibility to be able to bring music-making on real instruments to people in the public spaces where they live, work, and commute.
-Everyday locations can become inclusive, inspiring, and musically creative environments accessible to all community members.
+Many people do not regularly have access to musical instruments, so it’s exciting to be able to bring music-making on real instruments to people in the public spaces where they live, work, and commute.
+Everyday locations can become inclusive, inspiring, and musically creative environments accessible to all members of the community.

 With public art taking on a more significant role in our cities, it’s worth noting the numerous benefits these public music spaces could bring to our everyday lives.
-Creating spaces where musical exploration can be free and accessible to all will see benefits beyond adding something a little unusual and fun to a shared environment.
-Undoubtedly, music is best experienced with other people, and communities need music - music brings communities together.
-Our White Paper Come One, Come All explores how inclusive outdoor community music spaces engage people of all ages, cultures, and abilities.
-It identifies how music-making brings people together in ways few other activities can - fostering individual growth and community development.
+Creating spaces where musical exploration can be free and accessible to all will see benefits far beyond adding something a little unusual and fun to a shared environment.
+Without a doubt, music is best experienced with other people, and, communities need music - music brings communities together.
+Our White Paper Come One, Come All explores how inclusive outdoor community music spaces engage people of all ages, cultures, and abilities, how music-making brings people together in a way that few other activities can - fostering both individual growth and community development.

 Our case study Go Art!
 Play Me A Tune Music Garden describes how an old alleyway has become a place of community pride.
 The project aimed to expose families to arts and culture and create opportunities for after-school programming.
 It’s now estimated that the music garden will serve 860 kids annually.